leswright1977/RPi3_NCS2/README.md

 **UPDATE 20 Feb 2019**
 A new script is available! up to **30FPS** video, up to **10FPS** detection speed using MobileNet SSD, on a single NCS2.

+A note on Frame rates of NCS2:

+There seems to be some confusion about this!
+The framerate shown (~10FPS) is the number of returned packets of data from the NCS2, i/e 10 video frames are processed by the NCS2 every second.

+This is very different from the number of acual inferences!
+From the image below we can see that 1683 positive inferences have been performed in the last 24.19 seconds, this equates to ~70 inferences per second, or 7 inferences per frame.
+This is actually pretty darn good!

+Of course the next step here is to move away from canned models, and start building my own...

 ![Screenshot](media/refined.png)